Baking & Pastry Arts

 |Race/Ethnicity||Number of Grads|

-Baking & Pastry Arts appeals to people across the globe.
-About 5.7% of those with this major are international students.
+Americans aren’t the only ones with an interest in Baking & Pastry Arts.
+About 3.4% of those with this major are international students.

 How Much Do Baking & Pastry Arts Majors Make?